 Rugby is the second largest town in Warwickshire with approx 77k people residing, with its population growing at a rapid rate vs other towns in the West Midlands.
 This growth has been especially noticeable over the past few years with new housing developments and even new areas being developed in Houlton.

 Source – https://www.ons.gov.uk/visualisations/censuspopulationchange/E07000220/

-Being a resident of the town, I’ve decided to take the initiative to follow a number of Facebook pages such as these to keep track of developments in the town, and also to support local businesses.
-That said, this type of messaging ‘which is important for the local community to see’ can often get diluted within a Facebook feed amongst updates from friends or other businesses – and subsequently, easily missed.
-If you don’t happen to see the Facebook post on the day it was posted, it’s unlikely you’ll be scrolling through your Facebook feed to spot it.
+Being a resident of Rugby town, I’ve decided to take the initiative to follow a number of Facebook pages such as these to keep track of developments in the town, and also to support local businesses.
+That said, this type of messaging ‘which is important for the local community to see’ can often get diluted and lost within a Facebook feed amongst updates from friends or other businesses – and subsequently, easily missed.
+If you don’t happen to see the Facebook post on the day it was posted, it’s unlikely you’ll be scrolling endlessly through your Facebook feed to spot it.

 With Facebook advertising, the organisations mentioned above, as well as local businesses across Rugby can target local audiences through radius targeting and by specific demographics.
 They can even apply a Facebook pixel and retarget to audiences who have previously visited their respective websites.
 Moreover, they won’t just be targeting those already likely to be following their respective Facebook page, but also attracting new or existing residents to like their page and engage with their content, when this audience may not have otherwise had been aware of the page or content presented.

 If businesses and local organisations take some steps towards more effectively advertising their businesses directly through digital advertising to their key target audiences, this may result in greater awareness, engagement, contact, in-store or online purchases.
 Facebook Ads is a good, affordable medium to make strides in this respect.